Pietot/Da3dsoul.dev-Downloader/README.md

     <img src="assets\logo.png" alt="Icon" width="300" height="300" />
 </p>

-**Da3dsoul.dev Downloader** is an executable that download all image from the first to the latest from Da3dsoul.dev.
+**Da3dsoul.dev Downloader** is an executable that download all images from the first to the latest from Da3dsoul.dev.

 No GUI, full automatic